 (2) The superiority of the learned Muslim over the devotee is as my superiority over the least of you.”
 Then the Prophet (Allah bless him and give him peace) said, “Allah and His angels, the inhabitants of the heavens and the earth, the very ant in its anthill and the fish bless those who teach people what is good.”

-(3) “When a human being dies his work comes to an end except for three things: ongoing charity, knowledge benefitted from, or a pious son who prays for him.”
+(3) “When a human being dies his work comes to an end except for three things: ongoing charity, knowledge benefited from, or a pious son who prays for him.”

-(4) “A single learned Muslim is harder on the Devil than a thousand worshippers.”
+(4) “A single learned Muslim is harder on the Devil than a thousand worshipers.”